On the rigidity of Arnoux-Rauzy words: Block-normalization of powers

 Assertion (\ref{III:iv}) follows from Lemma \ref{lem:propa}, Assertion (\ref{IIbis}) and the fact that there are no occurrences of $\tilde{a}$ between indices $p$ and $i$ when we have errors of type II (Lemma \ref{lem:type3pre}, Assertion (\ref{III:i})).

 The normalization process described in Assertion (\ref{III:vi}) is a direct result of block-transformations applied first to the simple errors $\overline{a}\overline{b_1}\dots\overline{b_t}a$, and then to the neighbouring factors of the form $\tilde{a}^+$ (if they are of length greater than 1).
-So, for Assertion (\ref{III:vi}) we only need to prove that after these block-transformations the obtained word is in normal form, i.e. does not contain any errors.
+So, for Assertion (\ref{III:vi}) we only need to prove that after these block-transformations the obtained word is in normal form, i.e., does not contain any errors.

 Now we proceed as follows.
 We first prove that the claims of Assertions (\ref{III:vii})--(\ref{III:ix}) hold for the word obtained after the second level of block-transformations described in Assertion (\ref{III:vi}).
 Then we prove Assertion (\ref{III:vi}) (that there are no errors after these transformations).
-As a corollary, we'll have that after the second level of block-transformations we get the normal form, so the Assertions (\ref{III:vii})--(\ref{III:ix}) hold true for normal forms as stated.
+As a corollary, we will have that after the second level of block-transformations we get the normal form, so the Assertions (\ref{III:vii})--(\ref{III:ix}) hold true for normal forms as stated.

 Assertion (\ref{III:vii}) follows from Assertion (\ref{III:vi}) for indices between $p+kj$ and $i+kj$, $j=1, \dots, n-2$, and from Lemma \ref{lem:propa}, Assertion (\ref{IIi}) for indices in the support of the error of the first level (i.e., between $i+kj$ and $p+kj+k$, $j=0, \dots, n-2$).
-The letters at indices before $i$ and after $k(n-1)+p$ are not touched by the normalization of the first levels by definition and also by the normalization described in Assertion (\ref{III:vi}), so they stay unchanged (and hence have spin 1 by Assertion (\ref{III:iii})).
+The letters at indices before $i$ and after $k(n-1)+p$ are not touched by the first level block-transformations by definition and also by the normalization described in Assertion (\ref{III:vi}), so they stay unchanged (and hence have spin 1 by Assertion (\ref{III:iii})).

 Assertion (\ref{III:viii}) follows from Lemma \ref{lem:propa}, Assertions (\ref{IIii}) and (\ref{IIiii}) and $k$-periodicity, since these indices are not touched by the block-transformations described in Assertion (\ref{III:vi}).